 Maintaining the security of our products, computers and networks is a critical issue for us and our customers.
 Therefore, each year we invest additional resources and technologies to better protect our assets.
 However, security researchers, criminal hackers and other third parties regularly develop new techniques to penetrate computer and network security measures.
 In addition, hackers also develop and deploy viruses, worms, Trojan horses and other malicious software programs, some of which may be specifically designed to attack our products, systems, computers or networks.
 Additionally, external parties may attempt to fraudulently induce our employees or users of our products to disclose sensitive information in order to gain access to our data or our customers' data.
 Moreover, due to the Coronavirus pandemic, significant number of our employees have moved to work from their homes and remotely access our IT networks.
 Such remote working mode creates the risk of attacking the end-point user stations, connection channels and gateways.
-These potential breaches of our security measures and the accidental loss, inadvertent disclosure or unauthorized dissemination of proprietary information or sensitive, personal or confidential data about us, our employees, our customers, including the potential loss or disclosure of such information, result in litigation and potential liability or fines for us, damage to our brand and reputation or otherwise harm our business.
+These potential breaches of our security measures and the accidental loss, inadvertent disclosure or unauthorized dissemination of proprietary information or sensitive, personal or confidential data about us, our employees or our customers, including the potential loss or disclosure of such information or data as a result of hacking, fraud, trickery or other forms of deception, could expose us, our employees, our customers or the individuals affected, to a risk of loss or misuse of this information, result in litigation and potential liability or fines for us, damage to our brand and reputation or otherwise harm our business.